remomueller/documentation/macosx/199-miscellaneous.md

 ### Updating SSL Certificates with MacPorts

-Make sure you have openssl installed:
+Make sure you have OpenSSL installed:

 ```
 openssl version